judovana/java-runtime-decompiler/jrd.devconf22.markdown

 		* stable, safe
 	* JRD
 		* no rules, but you must compile
-			* decopilers suck (source path, JRD 7)
+			* decompilers suck (source path, JRD 7)
-		* just java, you can do everthing, you can break a lot
+		* just java, you can do everything, you can break a lot

 --PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE----PAGE--
 # hands on!